dotnet/sdk-container-builds/docs/RegistryAuthentication.md

 In some scenarios the standard Docker authentication mechanism described above just doesn't cut it.
 This tooling has an additional mechanism for providing credentials to registries: environment variables.
 If environment variables are used, the credential provide mechanism will not be used at all.
 The following environment variables are supported:

 * SDK_CONTAINER_REGISTRY_UNAME
   * This should be the username for the registry.
-If the password for the registry is a token, then the username should be "<token>".
+If the password for the registry is a token, then the username should be `"<token>"`.
 * SDK_CONTAINER_REGISTRY_PWORD
   * This should be the password, token, etc for the registry.